ossamamehmood/Hacktoberfest/README.md

 ## 3. Create / Upload Your Code / Algorithms

-Create/Upload your code in folder following the convention `Add Code Here`
+Create/Upload your code in appropriate language folder
 - Choose an extact language folder `drop your code`
 - Below is `an example` to add file properly
 - You can follow up `any languages`